 - Borrowers are entirely responsible for shipping and return costs, as well as insurance.
 Please be aware that you may be required to submit proof of insurance with your loan request.

-- Borrowers assume full responsibility for replacement or repair of damaged, lost, or stolen prints.
+- Borrowers assume full responsibility for replacement or repair of damaged, lost, or stolen prints and must notify us immediately if any damage has occurred before and after screening.

 The Academy will not consider requests from venues that do not comply with the above criteria.
 Compliance with the above restrictions does not guarantee approval of requests for print loans.
 The Academy reserves the right to refuse loan requests due to donor/depositor restrictions, insufficient notice, lack of copyright clearance, damage to films previously loaned, or preservation and other concerns.
 The Academy will also not lend prints that are available through commercial distributors or other sources, and prospective borrowers should be prepared to indicate which other sources have been consulted before they request prints from the Archive’s collection.
 The Academy Film Archive will limit the number of print loans of feature-length films to twenty titles a month.